Snarkki/RandomEnemies/README.md

 # Random Enemies & Loot

+Update on 16.12: Hopefully fixed all the issues with saves corrupting.
+Loot logic changed, took performance hit but no idea how to implement it on load area without issues with saves.

 PLEASE NOTE THIS IS VERY EARLY VERSION - it is highly likely that it will cause issue of replacing some important NPC!
 Toybox can most likely fix that.

 What does this mod do?
 Basically when a monster spawns, this mod will replace it with new one of similar kind of power level (in some cases you might roll a really hard fight).
 Every zone will have a theme and a backup theme chosen when loading into area from which the monsters pool is fetched first.
 If no match is found, then all pools are to be used.